gajus/slonik/.README/RECIPES.md

     {
       beforePoolConnection: (connectionContext) => {
         if (!connectionContext.query?.sql.trim().startsWith('SELECT ')) {
-          // Returning null fallsback to using the DatabasePool from which the query originates. return null;
+          // Returning null falls back to using the DatabasePool from which the query originates. return null;
         }